TV correspondents face danger they told others to avoid

 After a couple of hours getting water blown in his face, CNN’s Cuomo was comfortable enough to offer advice to a colleague on positioning himself for a live shot: don’t stand with your back to the wind.

-Cuomo’s experience passing through the Irma’s eye offered some of the coverage’s most fascinating moments.
+Cuomo’s experience passing through Irma’s eye offered some of the coverage’s most fascinating moments.
 Only minutes after getting hit by the worst of the winds, he found himself standing on a Naples street during a period of eerie calm.
-The palms stood limp beside him.
-He consulted with meteorologist Chad Myers, who was stationed in a dry studio reading maps and estimating how many minutes Cuomo had until the wind would return, this time from the opposite direction.

 “Now I get why people get lulled into a false sense of security,” he said, “because it does feel like it’s over.”